Intelligent-Instruments-Lab/iil.is/src/routes/news/trash-workshop.md

 To show off your new skills, we will collectively improvise music daily at one of the many unique sites at FÚSK Gufunes.
 Musical experimentation is encouraged and mistakes are welcomed!

 Whether you're a beginner, a musician, maker or anything in between, you are very welcome to join the workshop.
 Together we will create a friendly environment where everyone listens to and learns from each other.

-Age limit is 20 years.
-Our instructors speak both Icelandic and English.

 The schedule is as follows: